Quantisation of derived Poisson structures: Involutively filtered deformations of Poisson algebras

-\begin{remark} Following Remark \ref{filteredoperadrmk1}, if we take an involutively filtered dg operad $(\cP,W)$ with an involutive equivalence $\gr^W\cP \simeq P_k^{ac}$, then the conditions of Theorem \ref{fildefthm1} also ensure that for $B$ be a non-negatively weighted $\bG_m$-equivariant $P_k^{ac}$-algebra, the space of almost commutative anti-involutive derived $\cP$-algebras $(B',W)$ with $\gr^WB'\simeq B$ is contractible.
-In particular, when $k=1$ we can take $\cP$ to be the Beilinson--Drinfeld operad, given by the PBW filtration on the associative operad, to see that there is an essentially unique filtered associative dg algebra $(B',W)$ equipped with a filtered involution $(B')^{\op} \cong B'$ and an equivalence $\gr^WB'\simeq B$.
-When $B$ is an algebra of polyvectors, $B'$ will thus be given by the ring of differential operators $\sD(\omega^{\half})$ on a square root $\omega^{\half}$ of the dualising bundle whenever this exists, and gives a ring of twisted differential operators generalising $\sD(\omega^{\half})$ even when the dualising complex is not a line bundle, or has no square root.
+\begin{remark} Following Remark \ref{filteredoperadrmk1}, if we take an involutively filtered dg operad $(\cP,W)$ with an involutive equivalence $\gr^W\cP \simeq P_k^{ac}$, then the conditions of Corollary \ref{fildefcor1} also ensure (via the argument of \cite{KS,hinichDefsHtpyAlg}) that for $B$ a non-negatively weighted $\bG_m$-equivariant $P_k^{ac}$-algebra concentrated in non-negative homological degrees, the space of quasi-involutive a.c. derived $\cP$-algebras $(B',W)$ with $\gr^WB'\simeq B$ is contractible.

+In particular, when $k=1$ we can take $\cP$ to be the $BD_1$ operad, given by the PBW filtration on the associative operad as in \cite[\S 3.5.1]{CPTVV} (named by analogy with the Beilinson--Drinfeld ($BD$ or $BD_0$) algebras of \cite[\S 2.2]{CostelloGwilliamVol1}).
+The argument above then gives an essentially unique filtered associative dg algebra $(B',W)$ equipped with a filtered involution $(B')^{\op} \cong B'$ and an equivalence $\gr^WB'\simeq B$.
+When $B$ is an algebra of polyvectors, $B'$ will thus be given by the ring of differential operators $\sD(\omega^{\half})$ (in the sense of \cite[\S 2.2]{ginzburgLectDmods}) on a square root $\omega^{\half}$ of the dualising bundle whenever this exists, and $B'$ gives a ring of twisted differential operators generalising $\sD(\omega^{\half})$ even when the dualising complex is not a line bundle, or has no square root. \end{remark}